-The introduction of the duty of candour through the Health and Social Care (Quality and Engagement) (Wales) Act 2020 highlights the commitment to safe, effective and person-centred health services.
-The Duty of Candour means we have a duty to be open and honest with people we are caring for when things go wrong, and harm has occurred and we should try and put things right if there has been harm caused.
+The introduction of the Duty of Candour (WG, Health and Social Care (Quality and Engagement) (Wales) Act, 2020) gives a commitment to safe, effective and person-centred health services.

+The Duty of Candour means we have a duty to be open and honest with the people we are caring for when things go wrong, and harm has occurred and we should try and put things right.
 This statutory duty will promote a system wide culture of openness and honesty.
-It also places a requirement for us to follow a set procedure to evidence that a series of prescribed actions have been undertaken when the duty is triggered.
+It also places a requirement for us to follow a set procedure to evidence that a series of prescribed actions have been undertaken when the Duty of Candour is triggered.